andreafiori/python-common-problems/README.md

-# Python generic problems and solutions
+# Python problems and solutions

+Generic problems with solutions and tests in Python.

+## Requirements

+- Python > 2.7

 ## Tests